thescientist13/HP_Stuff/content/Harrypedia/magic/The_Mind_Arts/Legilimency.md

 just a skill you can learn, but one that you can essentially be born with.

 Before reading that, my thoughts were certainly trending in the direction of the dark arts.
-The fact that [[Dumbledore|adults/Dumbledore]] makes fairly free use of Legilimency[^20200630-9] is really more proof of the morally ambiguous nature of [[Dumbledore|adults/Dumbledore]]; I am the last person to whitelist a practice just because he does it.
+The fact that [Dumbledore][D1] makes fairly free use of Legilimency[^20200630-9] is really more proof of the morally ambiguous nature of [Dumbledore][D2]; I am the last person to whitelist a practice just because he does it.
 Certainly the idea of intruding on a person's thoughts, memories and emotions is invasive.
 That by itself isn't enough to render it evil though.
-It is more the way [[Snape|adults/Snape]] uses it I suppose, the way he batters [[Harry]] with it, leaving Harry with migraines and nightmares that starts me down that path.
+It is more the way [Snape]({{< relref "Severus" >}}) uses it I suppose, the way he batters [Harry][H1] with it, leaving Harry with migraines and nightmares that starts me down that path.
 I am not sure where, but I have also read at least one author speculate that a skilled Legilimens might not just be able to read and interpret, but might be able to implant and influence thoughts, emotions, maybe even manipulate memories.
 That, to me, would unquestionably be a violation of the person's free will, and thus evil.